-What’s the cheesy saying?
+What’s the cheesy (but true) saying?
 What your mind believes, your body achieves.
 Before you run, imagine what your run will be like.
 See yourself finishing strong.

 On rest days, spend a few moments imagining race day.
 Visualize your goal and see yourself succeeding.

 Your mind is powerful.
 Don’t waste it.

 W is for Why (Knowing Your)

 Know why you want to run a marathon.
 Remind yourself of that why regularly.
 Turn it into a mantra or a vision board so your why stays real.
 Tell your spouse and your running partners your why so they can remind you of it regularly, especially when you are feeling down or want to quit.